odh-labs/rhoai-roadshow-v2/docs/2-rag/2-shakeout-test.md

 ![images/validate-env-1.png](images/validate-env-1.png)

-You are now ready to proceed to the next activity.
+When done, you can close the notebook and head to the next page.